LichtargeLab/ShinyBioHEAT/README.md

     functional impact of protein coding mutations
     ([ref](https://genome.cshlp.org/content/24/12/2050.long)).
 This
-    module allows user to quickly search the EA score of any given mutations in the *E. coli* MG1655 genome.
+    module allows user to quickly search the EA score of any given mutations in the selected reference genome.
 3.  **Structure Viewer**: Mapping mutation data and EA/ET scores to AlphaFold structures.